Spain or Portugal? which Iberian country is the best destination?

 Traditional Spanish dish – Pulpo à feria

-Spain is richer and more developed than Portugal, reflecting on the travel infrastructure, however, the difference isn’t that big.
-Portugal is more than ok, and you’ll probably have no problems moving around into and around the country.
+Spain is more prosperous and developed than Portugal, reflecting the travel infrastructure.
+However, the difference isn’t that big.
+Portugal is more than ok, and you’ll probably have no problems moving into and around the country.

 In hindsight, Spain wins this one, as it’s slightly better in every aspect, but as we said earlier, the travel infrastructure isn’t something you should worry about in Portugal or Spain.